nilearn/nilearn/CONTRIBUTING.rst

 If you have issues when using Nilearn, or if you have questions on how to use it, please don't hesitate to reach out!

-There are currently three ways to interact with the Nilearn team: through the `neurostars`_ forum, our `github`_ issues, and through our weekly `office hours <https://github.com/nilearn/nilearn/issues/2882>`_, usually **every Friday from 4pm to 5pm UTC**.
+There are currently three ways to interact with the Nilearn team: through the :neurostars:`neurostars <>` forum, our :nilearn-gh:`github <>` issues, and through our weekly :nilearn-gh:`office hours <issues/2882>`, usually **every Friday from 4pm to 5pm UTC**.

-If you have a *usage question*, that is if you need help troubleshooting scripts using Nilearn, we would appreciate it if you either ask it during office hours or create a topic on `neurostars <https://neurostars.org/tag/nilearn>`_ with the "nilearn" tag.
+If you have a *usage question*, that is if you need help troubleshooting scripts using Nilearn, we would appreciate it if you either ask it during office hours or create a topic on :neurostars:`neurostars <>` with the "nilearn" tag.
 Asking questions or reporting issues is always valuable because it will help other users having the same problem.
 So, please don't hold onto a burning question!

-We ask that you *don't* open an issue on `GitHub`_ for usage questions.
-We use our `GitHub`_ issue board for bug reports, feature requests, and documentation changes only.
+We ask that you *don't* open an issue on :nilearn-gh:`GitHub <>` for usage questions.
+We use our :nilearn-gh:`GitHub <>` issue board for bug reports, feature requests, and documentation changes only.

 How to help the project?
 ========================